Ryanne Brown

-Ryanne Alyse Brown (born January 21, 1999) is an American professional soccer player who plays as a defender for OL Reign of the American National Women's Soccer League (NWSL).
+Ryanne Alyse Brown (born January 21, 1999) is an American professional soccer player who plays as a defender for Seattle Reign FC of the American National Women's Soccer League (NWSL).

 Club career

 OL Reign drafted Brown as the No. 21 overall pick of the 2022 NWSL Draft.
 She made her NWSL debut on July 17, 2022.

 On July 29, 2022, Brown signed a contract extension with OL Reign and joined Danish club FC Nordsjælland on loan.

 Personal life

-Brown's brother is professional soccer player Jalen Brown, and Philippines international Sarina Bolden is their cousin.
+Brown's brother is retired professional soccer player Jalen Brown, and Philippines international Sarina Bolden is their cousin.